 Let me tell you guys how seriously DELICIOUS these pumpkin pops are.
 They’re made with my favorite easy pumpkin cake with cream cheese frosting.
 They’re sweet, spicy and loaded with so much flavor!
 They are great for gift giving because of how cute they are and will be sure to impress your friends and family!

-To make these pops you will need a pumpkin spice cake and cream cheese frosting.
-Now, you can make my easy pumpkin spice cake.
+Pumpkin spice cake: To make these pops you will need a pumpkin spice cake.
+You can make my easy pumpkin spice cake.
 I highly recommend this option because the cake is super easy to make, all in one bowl, and comes together in under 30 mins.

 But if cake from scratch is not your thing, you can definitely use a spiced pumpkin cake mix or just buy pumpkin spice cake from your supermarket.
 I do however HIGHLY suggest making your own cream cheese frosting because it’s so easy to make and takes these pops to the next level.